 alternatively (and cheaper) you can raise your armchair higher from the ground

-walking frame (no shame, they really help)
+walking frame (they really help)

 trolley (excellent for carrying your cup of tea and cake through to the lounge)